frius94/valorant-bgChanger/README.md

 3. Run **bgChanger.ps1** with "right-click -> Run with PowerShell".

 ## Limitation
-This script only works on Windows machines.
-It won't work on macOS or any Linux OS.
+This script only works on Windows machines and only with mp4 files.<br> It won't work on macOS or any Linux OS.

+## How does it work?
+1. It checks if the client is running, because normally on every client startup the video files get reset.<br>
+2. You are asked to select the mp4 file.
+3. The mp4 file gets copied to the path **Riot Games\VALORANT\live\ShooterGame\Content\Movies\Menu** where the default mp4 files are located.
+4. If the script fails to locate your Valorant installation path, you are asked to select the VALORANT folder, and it will try to copy again.

 ## Contributing
 If you have a suggestion that would make this better, please fork the repo and create a pull request.